HINKOKO/shell/permissions/README.md

-Task 11 add execute permission to all subdirectories of the current directory Script 12 creates a my_dir directory with permissions in one command using -m option Script 13 change the group owner for the file hello as school for owner
+Task 11 add execute permission to all subdirectories of the current directory Script 12 creates a my_dir directory with permissions in one command using -m option Script 13 change the group owner for the file hello as school for owner Script 14 changes the owner to vincent and group owner to staff for all files and directories in pwd